dragonflydb/dragonfly/README.md

 ## Running the server

 Dragonfly runs on linux.
-It uses relatively new linux specific [io-uring API](https://github.com/axboe/liburing) for I/O, hence it requires Linux version 5.11 or later.
+It uses relatively new linux specific [io-uring API](https://github.com/axboe/liburing) for I/O, hence it requires Linux version 5.10 or later.
-Ubuntu 20.04.4 or 22.04 fit these requirements.
+Debian/Bullseye, Ubuntu 20.04.4 or later fit these requirements.

 ### With docker: